 Tip: Fish can still be a part of any pregnant woman’s healthy diet!
 Some of the best and safest fish for pregnancy consumption include tilapia, herring, salmon, trout, anchovy, cod and flounder.

 It’s time to put your love for poached eggs on the back burner if you’re pregnant.
 This is because raw eggs can be contaminated with Salmonella bacteria that can cause food poisoning.

-For pregnant moms, an infection from Salmonella can take a turn for the worse and cause preterm labour or stillbirth.
-Remember that it isn’t just over easy or lightly scrambled eggs that you should be wary of, but also foods such as hollandaise sauce, some salad dressings or homemade mayonnaise.
+For pregnant moms, an infection from Salmonella can take a turn for the worse and cause preterm labor or stillbirth.
+Remember that it isn’t just over easy or lightly scrambled eggs that you should be wary of, but also foods such as hollandaise sauce, some salad dressings, or homemade mayonnaise.

 Tip: Stay on the safe side and cook your eggs well or use pasteurized eggs.

 3. Raw Seafood